kcskier/k3s-cluster-demo/06-Updates-and-Probes/06-Updates-and-Probes.md

 In this demo, you enhanced a simple Deployment with health checks and learned how Kubernetes manages application updates and failures.

-- **Readiness and Liveness Probes** allows a Pod to be used only when healthy, and automatically restarts in the event that the Pod is unhealthy.
+- **Readiness and Liveness Probes** allow a Pod to be used only when healthy, and automatically restarts in the event that the Pod is unhealthy.
 - **Rolling updates** let you safely patch a Deployment without downtime.
 - **Rollbacks** provide a quick recovery path when a change causes failures, restoring the Deployment to a known good state.